 Instructions

-- Combine the pumpkin and spices in a small saucepan over low-medium heat.
-Cook for about 1 minute, to cook off any “canned pumpkin” flavor, stirring regularly.
+- Combine the pumpkin and spices in a small saucepan over low to medium heat.
+Cook for about 1 minute to cook off any “canned pumpkin” flavor, stirring regularly.½ cup (122g) pure pumpkin puree, 2½ teaspoons pumpkin pie spice

 - Next, add in the maple syrup, coconut sugar, and water.
 Mix to combine and cook for a few minutes, stirring occasionally, until the coconut sugar is dissolved.
-It should have a thin, pourable consistency, with a little bit of caramelly texture.
+It should have a thin, pourable consistency with a slight caramel-like texture.⅓ cup water, ¼ cup maple syrup, 2 tablespoons coconut sugar

-- Add more water if it’s thickened more than you’d like, and note that it will thicken a bit as it cools.
-Add vanilla extract and stir to combine.
+- Add more water if the mixture has thickened more than you’d like, and note that it will thicken slightly as it cools.
+Add the vanilla extract and stir until well combined.1 teaspoon vanilla extract

 - Pour into the bottle of your choice.
-Store in the fridge for up to 3 weeks.
+I like flip top bottles.
+Store in the fridge for up to 3 weeks and make all the pumpkin spice lattes you want!

 Great recipe!!
 I made this earlier today :D